Why Social Media Might Be Hurting Your Teen’s Mood

 Social media can be a blessing and a curse.
-Finally, an easy way to connect with people BUT there are definitely some downfalls!
-Social media can be addictive, hurtful, and dangerous, especially for teens!
-Growing up in a world of technology where social media is vital for a social life, it is very easy for social media platforms to take control of a teen’s life.
-And when your life revolves around social media, teen depression can be right around the corner.
+Finally, an easy way to connect with people but there are definitely some downfalls!
+Growing up in a world of technology where it can be important for a social life, it is very easy for social media platforms to consume a teen’s life.
+Read below to learn how social media can be addictive, hurtful, and dangerous, especially for teens!

 Comparing